 How Cannabis Users Can Prevent Coronavirus

-Here is how cannabis users can prevent Coronavirus spread.
+Here’s how cannabis users can prevent Coronavirus spread.
 COVID-19 poses a significant disruption to our daily routines.
-The public is slowly warming to the reality of a need to take precautions against getting the virus.
-Coronavirus is new to the scene, and there is much we do not know about it.
+As of September 27, 2020, there are 7.1M confirmed cases in the U.S., with 204K deaths from the virus.
+Although the public, for the most part, has finally warmed to the reality of a need to take precautions against spreading the virus, there are signs we may see a significant increase in cases this fall.
+Coronavirus has been with us for almost a year now, yet we are searching for answers as to how to fight it.
+There is still much we do not know about it.
 Admittedly, we know even less about any interaction between cannabis and Coronavirus.
 What we do know about it warrants practice of getting back to the basics to prevent its spread.

 Avoid Large Crowds